Are You A Real Estate Firm? List Your Business

 3. Wuse

-Wuse is central and bustling, with easy access to offices, shopping malls, and restaurants.
+Wuse is central and bustling, with easy access to offices, shopping malls, restaurants, banks, and commercial activity.

 Pros: Central location, mix of apartments and duplexes, convenient amenities.